Cascadia: Our Framework for Change

 A Philosophy - Cascadia and bioregionalism is more than just a place or movement, rather it is a commitment to a way of life, and a life long journey each of us have made

-As an inter-dependence movement, we talk about a social and cultural movement – the sum of our interpersonal interactions, and in which every person can take responsibility for are own actions, and towards a community based model for watershed governance.
+As a social and cultural movement it is the sum of our interpersonal interactions, and in which every person can take responsibility for are own actions, and towards a community based model for watershed governance.
 Bioregionalism, at it’s root is the idea that maybe we should care about whats flowing from upstream of us, and what we ourselves are dumping downstream.
 Regardless of arbitrary political lines, it will take all of us living along that watershed to make real change happen.
 Rather than a segmented approach, Bioregionalism creates a model for decentralized placed based movements & hubs, rather than simply a political one in which we send people to a voting box every four years, or wait for someone else to do it for us.

 This Theory of Change helps provide us with a framework to shift these actions.
 Culture stems from place, and together, this help builds a newregional identity rooted in a love of place, with shared principles, values, and concerns.
 Cascadia is a vision we can be working towards, and a movement that empowers every person to walk out their front door, make a difference about what they care about, and connect with the people already in their community making that change happen.

 Bioregionalism is not a national or global solution.
 Instead, it is an alternative, place based model to ideas like nationalism or capitalism, and a framework to empower a mutual and collaborative network of bioregional movements around the world, each able to learn from each other, adopt models that are best suited for the issues in their own locality, and to empower every person to affect the change we need.